canopas/canopas_unity/README.md

 Welcome to Unity, your all-in-one solution for seamless leave and employee management within your organizations!

+It is an open-source cross-platform Leave management app written in Dart using Flutter.

 ---- Cover image----

 ## Download App